Soffritto

 How to Make Soffritto

-I freeze soffritto in large zip-top bags.
-After filling the bags, I flatten them and expel any air, which makes it much easier to stack the bags in the freezer.
-Later, I can simply break off the amount I wish to use.
-Some people freeze it in ice trays as you might pesto.
-However, you store it, having soffritto in the freezer is like having a time machine.
-It can make having good-tasting food on the table much quicker, or if you have several pans going at once it is quite helpful as well as it is easy to burn smaller amounts of onions.
+To store it, I freeze soffritto in large zip-top bags.
+After filling the bags, I flatten them and press out the air, which makes them easy to stack in the freezer.
+Later, I can simply break off the amount I need.
+Some people prefer freezing it in ice cube trays, much like pesto.
+However you store it, having soffritto in the freezer is like keeping a time-saver on hand.
+It makes getting good food on the table much faster, and it’s especially helpful if you’re cooking multiple dishes at once—small amounts of onions can burn quickly, but with a stash of soffritto you’re always ready to go.

-I make some soffritto using carrots, and some using fennel bulb.
-Carrots and fennel are both sweet, but the carrots cook down sweeter and color the soffritto, while the fennel will give a noticeable fennel aroma and taste to the dish.
-I use a lot more fennel in summer, and I like it for a base.
-Sometimes I use both carrots and fennel.
-Remember, soffritto is a base, so depending on what you are cooking, you might add things like garlic, herbs, wine, finely diced tomato, mushrooms, peppers, etc. You can use it with garlic and herbs and extra oil as a base for greens, or you can add stock and mushrooms and use it to braise meat or vegetables.
-Add a dollop to cooked beans or grains to add depth of flavor on the fly, or use it as the base to a gratin of summer vegetables.
-I am sure you will find many uses for this time saver.
+I make some soffritto with carrots and some with fennel bulb.
+Both are naturally sweet: carrots cook down sweeter and lend color, while fennel adds its distinctive aroma and flavor.
+I use a lot more fennel in summer, often as the base, though sometimes I use both together.
+Remember, soffritto is just the starting point.
+Depending on what you’re cooking, you might add garlic, herbs, wine, finely diced tomato, mushrooms, or peppers.
+Use it with garlic, herbs, and extra oil as a base for greens; add stock and mushrooms to braise meat or vegetables; stir a spoonful into beans or grains for instant depth; or build it into a gratin of summer vegetables.
+The possibilities are endless once you have it on hand.

 INGREDIENTS: